Tokenisation Algorithms

 Out-of-vocab Char: never · Word: frequent (any unseen word)

-Training None — pure rules
+Training No need — just rules

 Byte Pair Encoding subword